timbophillips/angular-components-workspace/README.md

-# Toolbox of Angular Components Services Directives Pipes
+# Toolbox of our custom made Angular Components

 ## Filtered Select for Angular